 Why study with St Mary’s?

-St Mary’s Institute of Education has been graded ‘Outstanding’ for its initial teacher education by Ofsted.
-St Mary’s has 170 years’ experience training teachers.
-St Mary’s Institute of Theology is a highly-respected and research-active institution, which houses the Mater Ecclesiae College, established in 1614.
+St Mary’s School of Education has been graded ‘Outstanding’ for its initial teacher education by Ofsted.
+St Mary’s has over 170 years’ experience training teachers.
+St Mary’s School of Theology is a highly-respected and research-active institution, which houses the Mater Ecclesiae College, established in 1614.

 Our founding values are inspired by the teachings of St John Henry Newman, promoting higher education and developing individuals to create a more humane, just and sustainable world.

 St Mary’s success lies in the flexible structure of our courses, bespoke delivery and quality of teaching offered.
 You will apply your learning to practical situations, using your knowledge to drive change, whilst engaging in contemporary debates.

 Our MA courses are open to graduates of most academic disciplines in addition to individuals with relevant experience and/or other forms of prior learning.

 A Master’s degree is normally required to study for a PhD but with some exceptions.

 Our EdD is open to those with a Master’s degree which matches the descriptor for a Level 7 qualification in the UK Framework of Higher Education Qualifications; or an equivalent academic qualification; or evidence of equivalent experience and learning acquired in a professional context.

 Our DMin is open to those with an Upper Second Class Honours Degree or equivalent.
 In some circumstances, other qualifications will be accepted after interview, or (exceptionally) other relevant experience and study with evidence of the ability to engage with such a programme (subject to approval by the Academic Registrar on the advice of the Programme Director).